 7. Carry a bucket

-Many parents will not understand the importance of a bucket until they learn it the hard way.
+Many parents will not understand the importance of a bucket until they learn it hard.
 Always carry a bucket on the road trip and have it within an arm’s distance.
 If the child has stomach flu or a bout of motion sickness, the bucket will come in handy.

 8. Enjoy your favorite movies on the road